How (and Why) to Do Habitat Restoration

 Rationale: Native plants and animals have evolved together for millions of years, and therefore are probably better off together than with invasive non-native plants that they don't know how to deal with.

 Clothing: Wear all white, so that any ticks will be maximally visible, and to stay as cool as possible in direct sun.
 Painter's cotton pants work very well, and don't pick up seeds.
 Tough cotton socks are vulnerable to foxtails (grass seeds), but less so than other fabrics.
 Gaiters over the socks (possibly augmented by rubber bands to keep out ticks) are very helpful.
 Tall boots, into which you can tuck your pant legs, are even better.
 A long-sleeved polyester shirt and nitrile gloves with elastic overlapping the shirt sleeves are excellent, and keep out ticks.
 Socks with the toes cut off can be worn under the gloves to cover any gaps and protect you from poison oak.
-Leather gloves over the nitrile gloves will protect you from thorns of thistles and Himalaya blackberry (grab them close to the ground).
+Leather gloves over the nitrile gloves will protect you from thorns of thistles and Himalaya blackberry (grab them close to the ground; better yet, use a small set of clippers, so you don't have to touch them).
 A broad-brimmed hat and sun glasses are important, and have protected me many times from poison oak, falling branches, thistles, etc. Your shoes should of course be closed-toed, with good traction.
 If you wear glasses, a strap to hold the glasses on (connecting the earpieces) is very helpful (try finding glasses in the bushes, when you can't see well!).
 After you are done, shower immediately.
 I hear that Technu is good for removing the oil that poison oak leaves on the skin.
 Certain soaps (not Ivory) are also good for doing that, but I don't know what they are called.
 Boraxo would probably help; it's good for removing bicycle grease.

 Plan: Carry plenty of water!
 When there are many hikers in the area, work near the trail and make eye contact with them, so they will thank you for your work, and maybe even volunteer to help some time!
 You can use www.meetup.com, Craig's List, etc. to solicit help.
 You may need technical help learning how to use the software.
 Feel free to email me about that.
 When I'm at home, I envision the project is do-able in X days.
 It inevitably takes longer.
 When I arrive at the site, the project looks infinite.
 Both estimates are wrong!
 It is certainly do-able, but you need to be patient.
 I find this kind of "mindless" work very conducive to thought.
 Carry a pen and paper to write down all your brilliant ideas, before you forget them.
 You don’t want to miss that chance for your Nobel Peace (or other) Prize!
 J Carry a cell phone (to report illegal mountain biking) or small digital camera to photograph plants you need help identifying, and/or cut a small sample.
 The Jepson Herbarium at U.C.
 Berkeley – or a nursery - will help identify it.
 Don't think you can complete your project in a single visit!
 These plants are all at least as smart as we are, and have many tricks up their collective sleeves!
 You will need to follow up at least once a year.
 But how many activities are there that provide instant results, as habitat restoration does?
 When you pull a plant out of the ground, it is not coming back!
 How satisfying is that?